-Make sure this group is in the root of the file and not inside the "Zone001" group.
+Make sure this group is in the root of the file and not inside your zone.

-Once you're done that, your Outliner should look like this:
+Once you've done that, your Outliner should look like this:

 Make sure you save everything you've done so far if you haven't already.

-To start, you want to create an XML file that will contain all of your rules for the Map Builder and a BAT file to actually launch the tool and tell it about your rules.
+To start, you want to create an XML file that will contain all of your rules for the Map Builder and a BAT file to actually launch the tool with your rules.